TRekt01/MP3ID3-Tag-Engine/readme.txt

 4) Go to mp3writer/application/configs/application.ini and set you mp3 directory
 5) run

 No support or shit like that, im almost exclusively coding for my work so i dont have much time for support/maintanance.

+Big probs to zend framework, guys ur the best ur shit makes my life so much easier!

+Also probs to "GetID3", nice work and ty for sharing ur library!

+Greets